KAMV

-KQBU-FM (107.1 MHz) is a commercial radio station licensed to Benbrook, Texas, United States, serving communities in the western sections of the Dallas-Fort Worth Metroplex.
+KAMV (107.1 MHz) is a commercial radio station licensed to Benbrook, Texas, United States, serving communities in the western sections of the Dallas–Fort Worth metroplex.
 It is owned and operated by the Uforia Audio Network, a division of TelevisaUnivision.
-It has a Spanish-language contemporary hit radio format, simulcast with co-owned 107.9 KDXX in Lewisville, Texas.
+It broadcasts a Spanish-language adult contemporary radio format.

-KQBU-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
+KAMV has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
 The transmitter is off Tin Top Estates Road in Horseshoe Bend.
-While simulcast partner KDXX has a signal covering Dallas, Fort Worth and communities north of the Metroplex, into Oklahoma, KQBU-FM has a signal covering communities west of Fort Worth.
-KQBU-FM broadcasts using HD Radio technology.
+KAMV broadcasts using HD Radio technology.

 History

 This facility began broadcasting as KYOT-FM 106.7 in Granbury, Texas, in January 1990.
 It broadcast a big band and adult standards format from a transmitter in Erath County, 9 mi from Bluff Dale.
 Its original owner was David Carter, a former KTVT employee and owner of the Johnson County News newspaper.
 The station had its studios at the transmitter site and business offices in Fort Worth.
 The call sign was changed to KCYT in 1992.
 After KAAM (1310 AM) flipped from big band to sports in 1993, KCYT was the only local station in the format.

 In 1995, Carter sold the station to Heftel Broadcasting, which flipped it to a Tejano music format.
-Heftel owned two other facilities Heftel paired it with stations at 99.1 FM and 107.9 FM to create Kick, a regional trimulcast serving areas from Waco to Wichita Falls.
+Heftel owned two other facilities locally.
+Heftel paired it with stations at 99.1 FM and 107.9 FM to create Kick, a regional trimulcast serving areas from Waco to Wichita Falls.

 When Hispanic Broadcasting Company bought the 94.1 MHz facility and flipped it to KLNO "Estéreo Latino", it was originally simulcast on 106.7 until 2000, when the stations other than KLNO flipped to a soft adult contemporary format known as Amor.
 In 2002, Hispanic Broadcasting Company moved the station from Granbury to Benbrook at 107.1 MHz.
 The change was part of a 17-station shuffle in Texas and Oklahoma that moved KXGM into the market.
 The Amor format was simulcast on 107.9 until January 2003.